Karnakovdanya/LumenEats/README.md

-# Lumen Eats — Premium Restauran
+# Lumen Eats — Premium Restaurant Website

 Welcome to the **Lumen Eats** repository!
 This is a modern, fully responsive multi-page website designed for a premium Spanish and coastal kitchen restaurant.